HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - 64cc minimum combustion chamber for Chevy.
 63cc minimum combustion chamber for Ford.

-- Any hydraulic Cam allowed.
-No roller or solid lift cam shafts allowed.
+- Any non-roller hydraulic camshaft allowed.
+Add 25 lbs for hydraulic roller camshaft.
+No solid lift camshafts allowed.
 No mushroom lifter, anti-pump up or over-sized lifters allowed.
 Lifters must bleed down during tech.

 - Screw in studs allowed.
 Stud girdles and poly locks allowed.